 - self-directed learning

 Activities might include:

-You could also move to related occupations in health care, either in a clinical role, such as nursing, or into non-clinical careers, such as NHS trust management and administration, training and development, health and safety, and personnel, obtaining specialist qualifications en route.
+You may choose to move to related occupations in healthcare, either in a clinical role, such as nursing, or into non-clinical careers, such as NHS trust management and administration, training and development, or health and safety.
+You'll usually need further training and qualifications.